Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: Conclusions

 \section{Conclusions}

 We present an efficient graph-based divisive clustering approach which is shown to be effective on various types of data.
 We also take an introductory discussion on strategies to divide faster and to avoid undesirable divisions.
-The sampling and condensing measures discussed are very basic, but they work very well already.
+The selection and connection measures discussed are very basic, but they work very well already.
 We believe that the performance of the approach can be further improved with the help of more effective measures, especially for data of specific types.

-As far as we know, it is the first schema trying to groups data into clusters through repeatedly \textit{summarizing}, and also one of the few effective hierarchical methods running in linear time.
+As far as we know, it is the first schema trying to group data into clusters through repeatedly reducing a graph into a concise one, and also one of the few effective hierarchical methods running in linear time.
 Existing methods may be adapted based on the schema, and the performances can be greatly improved.
 We hope this work can inspire further research.

-In addition to clustering algorithms, the effectiveness of cluster analysis is also influenced by many other factors.
+In addition to clustering algorithms, the effectiveness of cluster analysis is also heavily influenced by many other factors.

 Preprocessing is the basis.
 The experimental results show that most algorithms can not handle datasets like Reuters directly.
 One of the main reasons is that the similarity measure used is not effective, which leads to the poor quality of graphs.